grafana/grafana/docs/sources/datasources/azuremonitor.md

 ## Configure the data source with provisioning

 You can configure data sources using config files with Grafana’s provisioning system.
-You can read more about how it works and all the settings you can set for data sources on the [provisioning docs page]({{< relref "../administration/provisioning/#datasources" >}})
+For more information on how it works and all the settings you can set for data sources on the [provisioning docs page]({{< relref "../administration/provisioning/#datasources" >}})

 Here are some provisioning examples for this data source.